Did I Tell You the One About Guy Lafleur and Me?

 We'd take the picture before the Hall opened for business at 10 am - we'd be in and out in a matter of minutes.

-The Hockey Hall of Fame created an identical Montreal Canadien dressing room as a display - exactly the same as the one that Guy and all of the Hab superstars had used for decades.
+The Hockey Hall of Fame has created an identical Montreal Canadien dressing room as a display - exactly the same as the one that Guy and all of the Hab superstars had used for decades.

 It's a fabulous exhibit.